2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/003_Camera.md

 This allows the game to have a more dynamic feel, but also saves memory, since the SNES had to load only one "zone" at a time, instead of the whole map.

+Another idea would be using an "out-of-center" camera trap that changes position according to how the player "escapes the camera trap", thus solving some of the biggest issues of the look-ahead camera.

 Feel free to experiment and invent!

 Clamping your camera position